-Billboard means a sign structure within or adjacent to the right-of-way of Highway 3 and that is designed and intended to provide a leasable advertising copy area on both sides in excess of 18.6 m2 (200 ft2sq. ft.) per side.
+Billboard means a Third-Party Sign structure within the highways development control zone of Alberta Transportattioner adjacent relative to the right-of-way of Highway 3, and that is designed and intended to provide a leasable advertising copy area on both sides in excess of 18.6 m2 (200 ft2sq. ft.) per side.